 Sometimes in divorces, one parent will take control, by force or deception, of items of importance to the other parent.
 For instance, one parent may have the family photos electronically stored on their own computer.
-Or maybe they have the only copy of the wedding photos, or the children’s first set of clothes.
+Or maybe they have the only copy of the wedding photos or the children’s first set of clothes.

 When that happens, sometimes the parent will be tempted to try to hold the item for ransom.
-Maybe proposing that they’ll give it up if the other parent gives them more spousal support, or a better parenting plan.
+Maybe proposing that they’ll give it up if the other parent gives them more spousal support or a better parenting plan.
 While underhanded, immoral, and rude, this proposal is not illegal.
 Don’t fear if this is happening to you though, when going through an Oregon divorce there are options.

-What Options do I Have to Get These Items of Importance to me?
+What Options Do I Have to Get These Items of Importance to me?

 First, people can get away with proposals like this because Oregon law protects “settlement negotiations” as confidential.
-That means, you can never go to court and tell the judge what the other person proposed during your divorce settlement negotiations.
+That means you can never go to court and tell the judge what the other person proposed during your divorce settlement negotiations.
 If the judge could hear this, it certainly wouldn’t endear them to the ransomer, but unfortunately simply telling the judge about it is usually inadmissible.

 The best thing to do usually is to ignore their proposals, and just file a temporary motion asking for the judge to order the items to be placed in a safe location, or to be provided outright before the divorce date.
-The judge has that authority to order copies to be made, and the other parent can be held in contempt if they refuse to cooperate.
+The judge has the authority to order copies to be made, and the other parent can be held in contempt if they refuse to cooperate.

-The real problem comes, if they are going to play really dirty pool, and tell the judge the photos were deleted, or their hard drive were wiped.
+The real problem comes, if they are going to play really dirty pool, and tell the judge the photos were deleted, or their hard drive was wiped.
 It can be very expensive and difficult to prove these types of lies.
 Most people don’t take their threats this far, as the consequences for getting caught lying to a judge are usually severe.